The Misconception That Costs Homeowners Roof Space

 The Core Efficiency Difference

-Monocrystalline panels are made from a single, pure silicon crystal structure, generally offering the highest efficiency among common panel types, meaning they generate more electricity per square foot of panel area.
-This higher efficiency comes with a correspondingly higher per-panel cost.
+Monocrystalline panels are built from a single, pure silicon crystal structure and generally deliver the highest efficiency among common panel types — meaning more electricity per square foot of panel.
+That performance carries a higher per-panel price tag.

-Polycrystalline panels are made from multiple silicon crystal fragments melted together, offering somewhat lower efficiency than monocrystalline panels but at a generally lower cost per panel, making them a reasonable middle option for situations where roof space is not severely constrained.
+Polycrystalline panels are formed from multiple silicon crystal fragments melted together.
+They run somewhat less efficient than monocrystalline but cost less per panel, making them a sensible middle ground when roof space isn’t tight.

 Why Roof Space Should Genuinely Drive This Decision